askomics/flaskomics/docs/galaxy.md

 # Galaxy AskOmics Interactive Tool

-[Galaxy Interactive Tools (GxITs)]() are a method to run containerized tools that are interactive in nature into the Galaxy interface.
-AskOmics have is GxIT available into several instances
+Galaxy Interactive Tools (GxITs) are a method to run containerized tools that are interactive in nature into the Galaxy interface.
+AskOmics have his GxIT available into several instances:

 - [usegalaxy.eu](https://usegalaxy.eu)
 - [galaxy.genouest.org](https://galaxy.genouest.org)

-## Lauch AskOmics IT
+## Launch AskOmics IT

 Search for the AskOmics Interactive tool using the search bar.

 ![Search a Galaxy Tool](img/galaxy_search_tool.png)

-Choose intput files to automaticaly upload into AskOmics
+Choose input files to automatically upload them into AskOmics

 ![Input files](img/galaxy_input_data.png)